wellyshen/react-cool-form/docs/api-reference/use-field-array.md

 `(index: number, value: FieldValue, options?: Object) => void`

-Insert a value at a given index into the array.
+Insert an element at a given index into the array.

 ```js
 const handleInsert = () => {